 Cutanoxidic horizon

 A cutanoxidic horizon (Wilson 1987) is a strongly weathered, clayey, low-activity-clay horizon.
 The dominant clays are kaolin group minerals, and clay coatings occur on less than 10% of ped faces.
-Exchangeable aluminium, as a percentage of CEC, is usually greater than 25% (and is frequently more than 50% in some part of the horizon).
-It meets the requirements of a cutanic horizon, and has all the following characteristics:
+Exchangeable aluminium, as a percentage of CEC, is usually greater than 25% (and is frequently more than 50% in some part of the horizon)., It has all the following characteristics:

+It meets the requirements of a cutanic horizon; AND

 It is a B horizon that is clayey and has fine polyhedral peds; AND

+Soil materials lack the characteristic friable failure over a wide range in moisture contents that is exhibited by oxidic horizons.
 It has a failure class of friable only at water contents close to field capacity.
 Small changes in water content from field capacity result in large changes in soil strength and failure.
 Semi-deformable failure occurs at water contents wetter than field capacity.
-Very firm or stronger ped strength with brittle failure occurs at soil water matric potentials drier than about 30 kPa.
-Soil materials lack the characteristic friable failure over a wide range in moisture contents that is exhibited by oxidic horizons; AND
+Very firm or stronger ped strength with brittle failure occurs at soil water matric potentials drier than about 30 kPa.; AND

 Soil materials are sticky and very plastic, in comparison to oxidic materials which are only slightly sticky in relation to their clay content; AND